 Evaluate your assets and liabilities and do this as accurately as possible.
 Create a list and categorize items, sources, costs, and available financing.
 Think about how you will lease or purchase land, facilities, and equipment and how you will finance the assets.

 6. Review All Data

 In the end, make sure you carefully review everything you have compiled.
-Don’t skip steps and go over every information you have collected.
+Don’t skip steps and go over every piece of information you have collected.
 This will prompt you with the reassurance that everything is achievable and nothing requires changes.
 Ask yourself – Is the plan realistic?
 Can you carry it out without spending more money than you have planned?

 Thus, the feasibility study template is a crucial step towards success in the launching of your new business.
 Once again, it is recommended that an expert in the field takes a look at the document just to make sure you haven’t done anything wrong.
 Plus, it will cost much less than hiring them to do one for you.
 However, keep in mind that the studies and analyses you do before the launch of the business are what will set you apart from the crowd and make you beat the competition.